nsubordin81/educational-python-variants/Research.md

 continuing to support features that rely on the existing interpreter and VM.

-Most of the alternative implementations require changing the bytecode and vm that the interpreter uses or modifying something else core to the language (the C stack in the case of stackless).
+Most of the alternative implementations require changing the bytecode and vm that the interpreter uses or modifying something else core to the language (dependency on the C stack in the case of stackless).
 While these have stabilized into their own usable forms, maintainers of the language would be dealing with a lot of new complexity and fundamental shifts in the language if they were to bring in these features.
-That doesn't stop them from being under consideration as PEPs though, it is just more likely that they will either be deferred indefinitely or you'll see a more consensus driven form of them incorporated down the line (A
+That doesn't stop them from being under consideration as PEPs though, it is just more likely that they will either be deferred indefinitely or you'll see a more consensus driven form of them incorporated down the line (greenlets could be thought of as an example of this for Stackless Python, and maybe we'll eventually se a JIT compiler introduced into CPython)

 ## What are some interesting implementations?